Artistic rendering – Event may differ

 Frequently Asked Questions

-Is there an age limit for attending?
+Are there any age restrictions for attending?

 No, the event is open to all ages, making it a family-friendly celebration.